any2cards/smt/readme.md

 ### data

-The `data` folder contains all SMT Card Viewer data in JSON format.
+The `data` folder contains all SMT Asset Viewer data in JSON format.

 ### images

-The `images` folder contains SMT Card Viewer images for each of the above data components.
+The `images` folder contains SMT Asset Viewer images for each of the above data components.

 ### xwc

-The `xwc` folder contains all of the files that power the SMT Card Viewer Chrome Extension/Firefox Add-On.
+The `xwc` folder contains all of the files that power the SMT Asset Viewer Chrome Extension/Firefox Add-On.

-## Usage

-You can use this data to build your own apps, etc.

-The easiest way to do this is via [Git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules#Starting-with-Submodules):

-* Git submodule: `git submodule add https://github.com/any2cards/smt.git`

 ## Bugs / Issues